AlexandreFlament/L1-2023-C-Project/README.md

 }
 ```

-During the loop, it will display the options and ask which one the users choose through a `scanf`, following that it acts accordingly by determinating what to do with a `switch case`.
+During the loop, it will display the options and ask which one the users want to choose through a `scanf`.
+Following that, it will act accordingly by determinating what to do with a `switch case`.
 ```c
 choice = 'Z';
     printf("Please select an action:\n");